Introduction: Why is change happening now?

 In recent years, HMRC and government policymakers have been increasingly focused on tightening compliance within the temporary labour market.
 This is not without cause.
 The proliferation of non‑compliant umbrella companies, disguised remuneration schemes, tax avoidance structures, and hybrid employment models has undermined both worker protections and the integrity of the UK tax system.

-Recruitment agencies have found themselves caught in the middle of a complex web of intermediaries, often unknowingly facilitating arrangements that fall outside of HMRC’s expectations.
-At the same time, genuine providers operating responsibly have been disadvantaged by a lack of enforcement against bad actors.
+Recruitment agencies have often found themselves caught in the middle of a complex web of intermediaries, sometimes unknowingly facilitating arrangements that fall outside HMRC’s expectations.
+Meanwhile, genuine providers operating responsibly have been disadvantaged by a lack of enforcement against bad actors.

-To address this imbalance, the Finance Bill 2025 introduces two significant reforms that will come into effect from 6 April 2026.
-These changes are designed to clean up the supply chain, enforce accountability across all parties involved, and ensure taxes are properly paid.
-HMRC’s underlying objective is to modernise legislation to reflect how labour is supplied in today’s economy, and to close the compliance gaps that have allowed risk and liability to accumulate unchecked.
+To address this imbalance, the Draft Finance Bill 2025 introduces two significant reforms that will come into effect from 6 April 2026.
+These measures are designed to clean up the supply chain, enforce accountability across all parties involved, and ensure taxes are properly paid.
+HMRC’s underlying objective is to modernise legislation to reflect how labour is supplied in today’s economy and close the compliance gaps that have allowed risk and liability to accumulate unchecked.

 See Government guidance here: Modernising and mandating tax adviser registration with HMRC